Log Cabin Construction Techniques: Full Review + Builders Guide

 They come in all different sizes, shapes, and styles.

-This is because they use different construction techniques for instance milled logs or handcrafted logs, different methods to join the corners (i.e. notches) and chinking or fully scribed logs.
+This is because they use different construction techniques for instance milled logs or handcrafted logs, different methods to join the corners (i.e. notches) and caulking or fully scribed logs.

-In this article, we will take a look at the different styles and methods of building a log home, from the shape of the logs, to the way in which they’re constructed.
+In this article, we will take a look at the different styles and methods of building a log home, from the shape of the logs, to how they’re constructed.

 Table of Contents